jgmn/genetic_algorithm/Readme.txt

 2 json files on your folder:
 - puntos_de_interes.json
 - voronoi.json

 These files were generate by data_processing.py program.

-Also, you need to install DEAP library dependency in your Python environment.
+Also, you need to install some dependencies to run it successfully:
+- numpy
+- geopandas
+- matplotlib
+- folium
+- deap

 The genetic algorithm optimizes the points of interest calculating the fitness for each population's individual based on population, traffic, tweets and time data.

 The genetic algorithm generates 4 files:
 - grafica_fitness_XXX.png: Show the fitness max evolution throught generations.
 - logbook_XXX.json: Contains the statistics of evolution.